badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

 ## Main loop

 Once the VSCode client and the Pharo server are connected, the main loop of the protocol begins.
-Here, I will detail how information is handle by the server part.
+Here, I will detail how information is handled by the server part.
 For information about the client, you should have a look at the VSCode documentation.

 ### Receiving request